spir0th/disrichie/README.md

 then it will build the Standalone version.

 ## Building the Installer (optional)
-If you want to build the installer by yourself, you must check the following needs before you can execute `tools/build-installer.cmd`:
+If you want to build the installer by yourself, you must check the following needs before you can execute `tools/build-installer`:

-- Has already built a standalone version and put into the installer directory in a compressed ZIP file called `files`
+- Has already built a standalone version and put into the installer directory in a compressed ZIP file called `files.zip`
 - Cleaned the `dist` directory

-Once you have done the needed, you can now execute `tools/build-installer.cmd`, still noted that you must be on the source directory when you do it.
+Once you have done the needed, you can now execute `tools/build-installer`, still noted that you must be on the source directory when you do it.

-Note: This only works on the Standalone version and not the portable one.

 # FAQ
 ## Why the Portable version was removed?